JhovanEscobidal/JHOVAN-D-ESCOBIDAL/README.md

     ssh-known-hosts: ''

     # Whether to perform strict host key checking.
 When true, adds the options
-    # `StrictHostKeyChecking=yes` and `CheckHostIP=no` to the SSH command line.
+    # `StrictHostKeyChecking=yes  and `CheckHostIP=no  to the SSH command line.
 Use
-    # the input `ssh-known-hosts` to configure additional hosts.
+    # the input  ssh-known-hosts to configure additional hosts.
     # Default: true
-    ssh-strict: ''
+    ssh-strict: ''.

     # The user to use when connecting to the remote SSH host.
 By default 'git' is
     # used.
     # Default: git
-    ssh-user: ''
+    ssh-user: ''.

     # Whether to configure the token or SSH key with the local git config
     # Default: true
-    persist-credentials: ''
+    persist-credentials: ''.

     # Relative path under $GITHUB_WORKSPACE to place the repository
-    path: ''
+    path: ''.

-    # Whether to execute `git clean -ffdx && git reset --hard HEAD` before fetching
+    # Whether to execute  git clean - ffdx & git reset  to hard HEAD before fetching
     # Default: true
-    clean: ''
+    clean: ''.

     # Partially clone against a given filter.
 Overrides sparse-checkout if set.
     # Default: null
-    filter: ''
+    filter: ''.

     # Do a sparse checkout on given patterns.
 Each pattern should be separated with
     # new lines.